jia-ni/Nester_Verodin/README.md

 * Verify User Can Access Dresses Page
 * Verify User Can Add Item To Cart From Dresses Page

-A few tests were left out and are intended to be used as practice.
+Several tests were left out and are intended to be used as practice.
 These test cases are commented out at the bottom of SmokeTests.robot and are similar to those that have already been implemented.
 ## Set Up